Annual mammograms recommended for women over age 40

-With this device BACH now features 3D mammogram capability, called Digital Breast Tomosynthesis.
-3D mammograms produce a more detailed image for detecting abnormalities.
 Medical officials recommend women age 40 and up have a mammogram annually to detect for signs of breast cancer.

-U.S Army photo by Maria Yager.
+“Mammography has helped reduce breast cancer mortality in the U.S. by nearly 40 percent since 1990.
+Annual mammograms can help detect cancer in its earliest stages when it’s most treatable,” said Maj.
+Anne Gunn, a diagnostic radiologist and Blanchfield Army Community Hospital, chief of radiology.

+A mammogram is an x-ray that shows the tissue inside of a breast.
+The x-ray creates an image that a radiologist like Dr. Gunn can use to look for abnormalities in the breast.
+In most cases a patient is fine and won’t need another mammogram until the following year.
+Regular mammograms can better help your healthcare team in detecting cancer by giving them a progressive look at your breast over time.

 |Date Taken: